webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-configuration/masking.md

 ## Impact on page load performance

-All JavaScript has a detrimatental impact on page load performance, but masking plays a critical role in limiting the negative impacts of experimentation.
+All JavaScript has a detrimental impact on page load performance, but masking plays a critical role in limiting the negative impacts of experimentation.

-Core Web Vitals find Cumulative Layout Shift (CLS) to be one of the most important factors for onpage performance.
+Core Web Vitals find Cumulative Layout Shift (CLS) to be one of the most important factors for on-page performance.
 This is where parts of the page jump, fractionally or drastically, during the page load process.

 For example, a button slowly nudges lower and lower as more aspects load.